Henna Tattoo: Beauty and Knowledge

 While they are both applied to the skin, they are applied to different layers and in different ways.

 A henna can be applied with pretty much anything it can stick to and be used to draw with, or anything it can be squeezed out of.
-It is applied to the top layer of the skin.
+It is applied to the top layer of the skin and does not involved needles or blood.
+Henna tattoos can be applied in any environment and are commonly done right in your livingroom.

 Detail and Design

-While there are many very detailed henna designs out there, there is greater flexibility and variation when it comes on to tattoos.
+While there are many very detailed henna designs out there, there is greater flexibility and variation when it comes to regular tattoos.

 For starters, henna does not come in a wide range of colors and most times designs are pretty uniform and flat.
 Tattoos, on the other hand, can involve many colors and shading techniques.
-They can even be 3D!
+Tattoo needles are also a lot thinner than even the smallest henna applicator.

 Longevity

 A henna tattoo does not last very long and can begin to fade in as little as a week.
-It is a temporary stain that is removed as it oxidizes, and as the skin exfoliates.
+It is a temporary stain that is removed as the skin exfoliates.

-A tattoo is permanent and lasts for many years unless it is purposefully removed.
+A tattoo is permanent and lasts for many years unless it is purposefully removed, using a laser tattoo removal machine.
 It may fade but the majority of the ink remains in place.

 Pain

-Getting a henna tattoo should not be painful at all .
+Getting a henna tattoo should not be painful at all.
 It should feel sort of like glue or paint is being applied to the skin.
-This is usually a gentle process.
+This is usually a gentle and calming process.
+The only time pain may occur is if you are allergic to the henna - a patch test is always recommended before getting a henna tattoo.

-A tattoo is notoriously painful because the needles penetrate the skin for an extended period, depending on how large and how detailed the tattoo is.
+A tattoo is notoriously painful because the needles penetrate the skin for an extended period of time, depending on how large and detailed the tattoo is.
+The artist essentially creates an open wound which naturally will be painful.
+Here are some tips on how to reduce the pain of getting a tattoo.

 Removal